jdunkerley/jdunkerley/AWS Developer.md

         - Data stored in Shards
         - 24hr to 7 day retention
         - Number of Shards controls capacity of streams
+            - Max of incoming write / 1000 and outgoing read / 2000
         - Consumers read and send on
         - Can only control order within a shard using `sequenceNumberForOrdering` parameter
     - Firehose